Scale your database in one click with Timescale Cloud

 A single instance of PostgreSQL with TimescaleDB installed can often support the needs of very large datasets and application querying.
 In a regular PostgreSQL instance without TimescaleDB, a common problem with scaling database performance on a single machine is the significant cost/performance trade-off between memory and disk.
 Eventually, the entire dataset does not fit in memory, and you need to write your data and indexes to disk.

-Once the data is sufficiently large that we can’t fit all pages of our indexes (e.g., B-trees) in memory, then updating a random part of the tree can involve swapping in data from disk.
+Once the data is sufficiently large that we can't fit all pages of our indexes (for example, B-trees) in memory, then updating a random part of the tree can involve swapping in data from disk.
 And databases like PostgreSQL keep a B-tree (or other data structure) for each table index, in order for values in that index to be found efficiently.
 So, the problem compounds as you index more columns.